Easy-Breezy Guide to All the Types of Characters in Fiction

 In most novels, even subplots that don't involve the protagonist are either influenced by the protagonist's actions or shine a light on the protagonist's journey.

-In short, everything revolves around the protagonist.
+In short, everything revolves around this central character.

 Just be aware that any character you consider a protagonist must be a fully realized being with a backstory, goals, fears, weaknesses, and all that fun stuff.
 These articles have great advice for shaping your protagonist: